tapis-project/tutorials/systems/hpc.md

   ]
 }
 ```
+In the description above, we set `effectiveUserId` to the string `${apiUserId}`.
+That
+tells Tapis to use the identity (that is, the `username`) associated with the token on
+the API request whenever it interacts with this system.
+We could have just hard-coded our
+own username (e.g., `"jstubbs"`) instead, but this approach means that if we share the
+system with another Tapis user, Tapis will use that user's identity to interact with the
+system instead of our own.
+We'll cover sharing in more detail in a future tutorial.

-Note that our description of Stampede2 includes just one queue, the normal queue.
-We can
+To keep things simple, our description of Stampede2 includes just one queue, the normal
-add additional queues to the description if we wish to submit jobs to them.
+queue.
+We can add additional queues to the description if we wish to submit jobs to them.

 Note also our use of `HOST_EVAL($WORK2)` for `jobWorkingDir`.
 The `HOST_EVAL()` function
 instructs tapis to evaluate an environment variable (in this case, the `$WORK2` variable)